kmhabib/fargatedevlab/FargateDevLab.md

 `NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE SELECTOR` `nginx-svc NodePort 10.100.1.116 <none> 80:31237/TCP 93s app=nginx`

+Make sure you note down the IP Address of the NodePort.

 ```
 $ kubectl get pods -n fargate
 ```

 Note down the name of one of the fargate pods.
-In my case, it was “*nginx-app-57d5474b4b-cjbmq*”.
+In my case, it was **nginx-app-57d5474b4b-cjbmq**.
 Yours will be different.

 `kubectl exec -it nginx-app-57d5474b4b-cjbmq -n fargate — /bin/bash`